esdarling/Coral-life-history-strategies/README.md

 Coral-life-history-strategies
 =============================

-R code to support the clustering and classfication of coral life-history strategies from Darling et al. 2012.
+R code to support the clustering and classification of coral life-history strategies from Darling et al. 2012.
 Ecology Letters 15: 1378-1386